 Benefits Provided.
 LGERS provides retirement and survivor benefits.
 Retirement benefits are determined as 1.85% of the member's average final compensation times the member's years of creditable service.
 A member's average final compensation is calculated as the average of a member's four highest consecutive years of compensation.
 Plan members are eligible to retire with full retirement benefits at age 65 with five years of creditable service, at age 60 with 25 years of creditable service, or at any age with 30 years of creditable service.
 Plan members are eligible to retire with partial retirement benefits at age 50 with 20 years of creditable service or at age 60 with five years of creditable service (age 55 for firefighters).
 Survivor benefits are available to eligible beneficiaries of members who die while in active service or within 180 days of their last day of service and who have either completed 20 years of creditable service regardless of age (15 years of creditable service for firefighters and rescue squad members who are killed in the line of duty) or have completed five years of service and have reached age 60.
-Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life or a return of the member's contributions.
+Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life or a return of the member's contributions that is generally available to beneficiaries of deceased members.
 The plan does not provide for automatic postretirement benefit increases.
-Increases are contingent upon actuarial gains of the plan.
+Cost of living benefit increases are contingent upon investment gains of the plan at the discretion of the LGERS Board of Trustees, except as authorized by the North Carolina General Assembly.

 LGERS plan members who are LEOs are eligible to retire with full retirement benefits at age 55 with five years of creditable service as an officer, or at any age with 30 years of creditable service.
 LEO plan members are eligible to retire with partial retirement benefits at age 50 with 15 years of creditable service as an officer.
-Survivor benefits are available to eligible beneficiaries of LEO members who die while in active service or within 180 days of their last day of service and who also have either completed 20 years of creditable service regardless of age, or have completed 15 years of service as a LEO and have reached age 50, or have completed five years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO if killed in the line of duty.
-Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life or a return of the member's contributions.
+LEOs who complete 25 years of creditable service with 15 years as an officer are eligible to retire with partial retirement benefits.
+Survivor benefits are available to eligible beneficiaries of LEO members who die while in active service or within 180 days of their last day of service and who also have either completed 20 years of creditable service regardless of age, or have completed 15 years of service as a LEO and have reached age 50, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO if killed in the line of duty.
+Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life in lieu of the return of the member's contributions.

 Contributions.
 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 The Bureau's employees are required to contribute 6% of their compensation.
 Employer contributions are actuarially determined and set annually by the LGERS Board of Trustees.
-The Bureau's contractually required contribution rate for the year ended June 30, 2022, was 11.35% for general employees, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the pension plan from the Bureau were \$38,833 for the year ended June 30, 2022.
+The Bureau's contractually required contribution rate for the year ended June 30, 2023, was 12.10% for general employees, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+Contributions to the pension plan from the Bureau were \$42,644 for the year ended June 30, 2023.